Evaluation Guide

 Does it generate ACQSC notification templates?

 Quality Standard 2 requires the governing body to actively oversee compliance.
-The platform should surface compliance data in board-ready formats without requiring the compliance team to manually compile reports.
+The platform should surface a current compliance posture in board-ready formats without requiring the compliance team to manually compile reports.

 Can it generate board-level compliance dashboards?